zwcloud/ImGui/ReadMe.md

 Now it runs on Win10 x64, Ubuntu 16.04, and Android.
 See [platforms](https://github.com/zwcloud/ImGui/wiki/Platforms).
 MAC and iphone are not supported because I don't have them.

-Please be infromed that ImGui is just released.
+Please be informed that ImGui is just released.
 There's a lack of usability and documentation.
 But all will be improved gradually.

 Please note that the API is unstable and will change at any time.